The Blessed Mother and the Culture of Life

 to the people of our time.

 throughout their lives

 and the courage to bear witness to it

 to the praise and glory of God,

 the Creator and lover of life.

 As the pope so beautifully expresses in this prayer, we need to turn to Mary and ask for her help in building a culture of life and in bearing witness to the gospel.
-During the month of May, turn to the Blessed Mother.
+[In times of trouble, in joy, and on these special feast days], turn to the Blessed Mother.
 Mary is the best intercessor we have in heaven.
 How can Jesus not listen to His own mother?